Oroville, California: Education

+Most of Oroville is in the Oroville City Elementary School District.
+Portions extend into Thermalito Union School District and Palermo Union Elementary School District.
+All of Oroville is in the Oroville Union High School District.

-The Oroville Union High School District includes all of the greater Oroville area, including many neighborhoods that are not within the city limits of Oroville.
-The District includes two traditional high schools, Las Plumas High School and Oroville High School, and Prospect High School, which functions as a continuation/remedial high school.
+The high school district includes two traditional high schools, Las Plumas High School and Oroville High School, and Prospect High School, a continuation/remedial high school.
 The city also has an adult school, Oroville Adult School.

 Several small, rural school districts are in the surrounding areas.